-SPCH 1010 Fundamentals of Speech or ENGL 1020 English Composition II PSYC 2130 Life Span Psychology NUR 110 Nursing Foundations NUR 120 Maternal Child Nursing NUR 180 Pharmacology NUR 190 Pathophysiology NUR 214 Adult Nursing I NUR 220 Adult Nursing II Choose one of the following:
+SPCH 1010 Fundamentals of Speech or ENGL 1020 English Composition II PSYC 2130 Life Span Psychology NUR 110 Foundations of Nursing NUR 120 Maternal - Child Nursing NUR 180 Pharmacology in Nursing NUR 190 Pathophysiology in Nursing NUR 214 Adult Health Nursing I NUR 220 Adult Health Nursing II Choose one of the following major required electives:

-PSY 202 Abnormal Psychology

-BIOL 2230 Microbiology

-HEC 231 Principles of Nutrition

-MATH 1530 Statistics and Probability

-MATH 1710 Precalculus Algebra
+BIOL 2230 Microbiology HEC 231 Principles of Nutrition MATH 1530 Statistics and Probability MATH 1710 Precalculus Algebra

 The Associate of Applied Science: Nursing requires 65 college level credits.
 This is a career program which was granted an exception to the 60 hour limit requirement reached through Tennessee Board of Regents consensus.
 The exception was granted due to additional hours needed to adequately cover the necessary learning outcomes and/or to meet national accreditation agency requirements.
-Some courses have prerequisites and corequisites.
+Some courses have prerequisites and co-requisites.
+A satisfactory score on a standardized comprehensive exam is required to complete the program.